askdba/data-archival-lab/README.md

 vi debezium.properties

 <pre id="example"><code class="language-lang"  style="color: #333; background: #f8f8f8;">
-table.include.list = public.landed         /enter your Postgresql source table name
+table.include.list = public.landed_three          /enter your Postgresql source table name
-topic.prefix = twentyseven       				/ enter a topic name you want
+topic.prefix = twenty         				/ enter a topic name you want
 </code></pre>

 Check current running Debezium processes with the following command (you can run only one Debezium Process with port 8083).
 If there is a running process you can kill it with;